AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 ## :seedling: Contributing

-If you wish to make contributions to this project, please initiate the process by opening an issue or submitting a pull request that encapsulates your proposed modifications.
+If you wish to make contributions to this guide, please initiate the process by opening an issue or submitting a pull request that encapsulates your proposed modifications.

 > 1. Fork the Project
 > 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)